nforystek/automatic1111-arcade/README.md

 IF YOU INTEND TO TRY TO RUN THIS PROGRAM, PLEASE READ THE COMPILE CONDITIONS COMMENTS IN THE SOURCE CODE CAREFULLY AS IT IS POSSIBLE TO LOCK YOURSELF OUT OF THE SYSTEM LEAST THE POWER BUTTON AVAILABLE FOR RECOVERY TO BE USED.

-The application runs as a Windows Shell with all restrictions necessary to be a public Kiosk with a keyboard.
-In a full production environment (inside a coin operated arcade box housing) auto logon to a password-less administrator account is the only thing that does not setup with the code and would be required to boot it straight into the shell.
-Just ask CoPilot "What are the registry entries used to auto login to a password-less account on Windows 11?" coPilot basically wrote most the Visual Basic 6 registry module and the Txt2Img2Txt.py Python.
+The application runs as a Windows Shell with all restrictions necessary to be a public Kiosk housed inside a coin operated arcade box with just a keyboard for the user input.
+I made an [Amazon.com Automatic1111 Arcade Hardware List](https://www.amazon.com/hz/wishlist/ls/3R5Y55014VKWR?ref_=wl_share) list of product that I anticipate I would be buying for the full build.

-A list of products for a keyboarded kiosk: [Amazon.com Automatic1111 Arcade Hardware List](https://www.amazon.com/hz/wishlist/ls/3R5Y55014VKWR?ref_=wl_share)

 The flow of the screens: